Clojure MCP: REPL-Driven Development with AI Assistance

 ### How It Works

-1. **Creating the Summary**: To generate or update the PROJECT_SUMMARY.md file, use the MCP prompt in the `+` > `clojure-mcp` menu `create-project-summary`.
+1. **Creating the Summary**: To generate or update the PROJECT_SUMMARY.md file, use the MCP prompt in the `+` > `clojure-mcp` menu `create-update-project-summary`.
 This prompt will:

 - Analyze the codebase structure